 Let’s talk display advertising!

 What are display ads?

-Google’s display ads were formally given a bad reputation by the early internet decades.
-Remember, the flashy, dodgy boxes that would pop up to try and get you to click on them?
-Now, there are strict guidelines to follow and with a network of over 2 million websites, apps, and video content options, you can place your ads in a variety of places and display is now a low cost, valuable tool.
+Google’s display ads were formally given a bad reputation by the early Internet decades.
+Remember the flashy, dodgy boxes that would pop up to try and get you to click on them?
+Now, there are strict guidelines to follow, and with a network of over 2 million websites, apps, and video content options, you can place your ads in a variety of places and display is now a low cost, valuable tool.

 Rather than using the old-school method of creating a set of 10 images based remarketing ads, you should use Google’s powerful responsive display ads.
 Rolled out in the summer of 2018, these are allowing the advertiser to create ads that fit in most ad spaces on the display network.
 They are asset-based and automatically adjust their size, appearance, and format to fit any space and device.
-Simply provide Google with your logo, images, videos, headlines, and descriptions and the algorithm with automatically optimise for the best performance.
+Simply provide Google with your logo, images, videos, headlines, and descriptions, and the algorithm will automatically optimise for the best performance.